 I’ve written a lot about how theater is one of my favorite things about New York City.
 When I was caring for my dad and Ben, I was not able to attend theater very often.
 I even started to lose touch with what shows were running.
 I was not even aware of the Hamilton-mania.
 That’s unusual for me.
 On the occasions when I was able to go to the theater or ballet- usually if Ben’s daughter was willing to visit with him-my experiences were not as magical as they had been.
 I felt like I was selfish for wanting the time for myself given what my dad and Ben were going through.
 There was guilt about going out without Ben.
 There was sadness because even though we did not always go to the theater together, the knowledge that I would never again go to the theater with him cast a shadow over the event.
 Also, there was always the worry about what was happening when I was not at home, so intermissions were spent calling and then, when he couldn’t speak on the phone, texting.
 I never completely escaped.

 The arts- particularly theater- are where I find my peace of mind.
 I feel excitement when the overture of a musical begins and I am energized when I see a fantastic song and dance number.
 Song lyrics speak to my heart.
-I remember being in the hospital one day when pianist in the atrium began playing Something Wonderful from The King and I, probably my favorite musical.
+I remember being in the hospital one day, when Ben was heading towards the end of his life, when the pianist in the atrium began playing Something Wonderful from The King and I, probably my favorite musical.
 I stopped and listened and cried, thinking of the lyrics and how they expressed that the King didn’t always say the right thing, but he would suddenly say something perfect and beautiful.
 I could picture the scene where the song is sung and I cried thinking about how life had changed since we could just sit and watch a movie without a care.
-I related to that in the tension that Ben and I would feel and express on the difficult days of ALS.
+I related to that song in the tension that Ben and I would feel and express on the difficult days of ALS.
 When I spent long days and nights at the hospital with Ben, it was a Disney song, One Dance that finally allowed me to react to all of the profound sadness and thoughts of losing Ben that I was feeling but did not even have the time to acknowledge.
 You can read about that by clicking here.

 After I lost Ben, I had to think about how to put my life back together.
 Seeing my friends and planning to go to the theater were my priorities.
 I went through motions and kept myself distracted during the school year, but I was worried about my first summer alone, as the first anniversary of Ben’s loss approached.
 Would I be consumed with memories of the prior summer, reliving days in the hospital and ultimately, losing Ben?
 It didn’t take long to decide that I would get tickets to all of the shows that I had wanted to see but could not while I was a caregiver.
 I was excited about it.
 I full expected that theater would allow me to lose myself, and, hopefully, heal and rediscover myself.
 But, once in the theater, I lacked enthusiasm.
 It wasn’t that I didn’t enjoy many of the performances.
 But, it was not the same.
 I heard from so many people that I had my “freedom.”
 Indeed, my time was my own, but I was not free from grief.
 Being in the theater without him only reminded me of how alone I was and how much I missed Ben.
 I felt guilty about engaging in life.
 I felt like I should not and could not really enjoy myself.
 It felt wrong to in any way convey, even in my own mind, that it was a relief to be free of the caregiving because that felt like I was saying that I was relieved that Ben was gone.
 So, there I was at the theater, my favorite escape, not escaping the bad feelings and, in some ways, feeling worse.